cvs-health/testaro/README.md

 #### Introduction

-The `commands` property’s value is an array of command objects.
+The `commands` property’s value is an array of commands (command objects).

 Each command has a `type` property and optionally has a `name` property (used in branching, described below).
 It must or may have other properties, depending on the value of `type`.